PostgreSQL Performance Tuning: Optimize Your Database Server

 maintenance_work_mem

 This determines the maximum amount of memory used for maintenance operations like VACUUM, CREATE INDEX, ALTER TABLE ADD FOREIGN KEY, and data-loading operations.
 These may increase the I/O on the database servers while performing such activities, so allocating more memory to them may lead to these operations finishing more quickly.
-A value of 1GB is a good start since these are commands that are explicitly run by the DBA.
+A value of 1GB is a good start since these are commands explicitly run by the DBA.

 autovacuum_work_mem